andrelmbackman/andrelmbackman/README.md

 #### :technologist: Open for work! **[Message me on Linkedin](https://www.linkedin.com/in/andre-backman/)**

-#### 🎸 Musician turned Software Engineer with a passion for problem-solving and teamwork.
+#### 🎸 Musician turned Software Developer with a passion for problem-solving and teamwork.

 #### 💻 Broad interests including backend, algorithms, cybersecurity, sustainability, games, and IT.